LEDA Recovery Grants

 How does the program work?

-- Application rounds will be opened as long as funds are available through December 31, 2021.
+- Application rounds will be opened as long as funds are available through early December 2021.
 See the top of this webpage for the current round deadline.

 - Grant applications will be prioritized after the close of each application period.
 The prioritization will be based on the revenue decline experienced by a business during the pandemic.
 Businesses with more severe revenue declines will receive higher priority.